unnsse/unnsse.io/content/posts/dankpolynomials.md

 }
 ```

-Optimizations Applied:
+## Optimizations Applied:

 • Early termination for ≤ 1 and even numbers
 • Testing only odd divisors
 • Limiting checks to √n

-Performance Considerations
+## Time and Space Complexity

 Time Complexity:
 `O(n² × m × k × √k)` where: